Sorunily/Rosa-Speed-Tweak/README.md

 - BepInEx 5 x64 (Mono).
 Download from the official BepInEx releases. https://github.com/bepinex/bepinex/releases

 ## Install
-1. Extract the game’s BepInEx zip into the game folder (next to the exe).
+1. Extract the BepInEx zip into the game folder (next to the exe).
 Run the game once.
 2. Extract **this mod’s zip** into the **same game folder** so that:
    - BepInEx/plugins/SpeedTweaks/SpeedTweaks.dll exists
-   - (optional) BepInEx/config/rosa.ou2.speedtweaks.cfg exists
 3. Run the game.
 Check `BepInEx/LogOutput.log` for “OU2 Speed Tweaks loaded…”.
+After the first launch with the plugin installed you can find the created config in BepInEx/config/rosa.ou2.speedtweaks.cfg if you want to change the speed value.
+Vanilla value is 1.
+Default for the mod is 0.25.

 ## Configure
 Edit `BepInEx/config/rosa.ou2.speedtweaks.cfg`: